HassanAlhajAli/Breast_Cancer_Best_Classifier/README.md

 # Breast Cancer Classification

 ## Overview
 This project utilizes Python's scikit-learn library to classify breast cancer data from the Wisconsin Breast Cancer Dataset.
-The classification is performed using various machine learning algorithms, and their performance is evaluated using metrics like accuracy, precision, recall, F1-score, and ROC AUC score.
+The classification is performed using various machine learning algorithms, and their performance is evaluated using metrics like accuracy, precision, recall, and F1-score.
 Additionally, data visualization techniques are employed to explore the data and gain insights.

 ## Dataset